urwen/temper/README.md

 If you try other software that uses libusb, the hidraw device may be disconnected.
 In this case, remove and re-insert the USB stick.

+The TEMPer1F has only an external sensor, but it is not possible to detect that it is external, so it is reported as an internal temperature.

 ### TEMPer